JenniferLang1921/Burger/README.md

 Eat-Da-Burger allows the user to input a hamburger, for example "Bacon Jalapeno Cheeseburger", then it logs the hamburger with mySQL database.
 Then the user can "eat" their food and move it to the eaten category on the website.

-Backend Technologies Used:  Node.js, Express, mySQL
+Backend Technologies Used:  Node.js, Express, mySQL, ORM

-Frontend Technologies Used: Javascript, Jquery, Chosen, Bootstrap, HTMl5, Handlebars
+Frontend Technologies Used: Javascript, Jquery, Bootstrap, HTMl5, Handlebars

 ## Demo

- Please check out this Eat-Da-Burger app at XXXXXXXXXXXXXXX
+ Please check out this Eat-Da-Burger app at https://salty-ravine-33985.herokuapp.com/

 ## Installation